estebanvenghi/Single-and-Multiple-OC-Fault-Diagnosis-in-Electric-Drives-via-Zero-Current-Interval-Analysis/README.md

 Regarding the experiments:

-Tests 1 and 2 evaluate the FDI under a sudden change in load torque at constant speed and under a speed variation test with constant load torque, respectively.
+ENSAYO 1 and 2 evaluate the FDI under a sudden change in load torque at constant speed and under a speed variation test with constant load torque, respectively.

-Tests 3–5 assess the effectiveness of the proposed FDI strategy in diagnosing different inverter switch fault types.
+ENSAYO 3–5 assess the effectiveness of the proposed FDI strategy in diagnosing different inverter switch fault types.